Hartlepool nuclear power station: Future of the station

 The power station was originally expected to shut down in 2009, but was given permission by the Nuclear Installations Inspectorate (NII) for an extension of five years in 2007, meaning that it could continue to generate until 2014.

 In 2010, the lifetime was further extended by another five years, so that generation could continue until 2019.

 The company then began work to extend station lifetime to 2024 and beyond, and an announcement was made in November 2013 that the plant would have a further extension to its operating life of 5 years taking the expected decommissioning date to 2024.

 The 2024 closure was reaffirmed in 2022.

 An announcement was made in March 2023 that the plant would have an additional extension to its life of two years, taking the expected decommissioning date to March 2026.
 In December 2024, in response to concerns over energy security following delays to Hinkley Point C, EDF announced a further one year extension in Hartlepool production until March 2027.
 In September 2025, following an inspection of the graphite cores, EDF announced a further one year extension to March 2028.
+In July 2026, after a detailed review of the condition of the boilers and graphite cores, EDF announced a further two year extension to March 2030.

 Closing the station would reduce the available reactive power in the local grid by 200 MVAr.